MHKiT-Software/MHKiT/README.md

   - Heading 2 `------`
   - Heading 3 `^^^^^^`
   - Heading 4 `""""""`
+  - Made sure header underline is for full length of header text
   - Use this style guide: https://documentation-style-guide-sphinx.readthedocs.io/en/latest/style-guide.html
   - MHKiT-Python (or link to MHKiT-Python when refering to the repo)
   - MHKiT-MATLAB (MHKiT-MATLAB when refering to the repo)